mortenc/portfolio-jekyll/_projects/ymca-checkin-app.md

 ## The Result
-The final result is an iOS app that is both simple and highly focused in its utility; it allows YMCA staff members to either scan a membership card, or to enter the card number manually, in case the scan should fail.
-When a card is successfully scanned, the app loads a digital member card that shows whether or not the check-in was accepted, and displays the basic information that the staff needs – most importantly, a large image and preferred nickname for the member, so staff quickly and easily can verify his or her identity.
+The final result is an iOS app that is both simple and highly focused in its utility; it allows YMCA staff members to either scan a membership card or to enter the card number manually, in case the scan should fail.
+When a card is successfully scanned, the app loads a digital member card that shows whether or not the check-in was accepted, and displays the basic information that the staff needs.
+Some of the key design choices include:

 + In order to make sure employees can tell at a glance if a check-in was succesfful the app uses a light blue (a YMCA brand color) to denote a succesful check-in, and a bright red to denote a failed check-in.
 + The app prominently shows both member photo and nickname to allow employees to easily verify a member's identity and greet them appropriately.